dib-lab/2021-paper-metapangenomes/manuscript.md

 | GCF_018336995.1 | 239935     | Akkermansia muciniphila                 |
 Table: RefSeq genomes not in the GTDB rs202 database used to benchmark orpheum accuracy.
 {#tbl:refseq_acc}

+## Practical considerations for building k~aa~-mer metapangenomes

+### Open reading frame prediction with orpheum

+The RAM used to run orpheum is dictated by the database size, as the database is loaded into to memory while it is running.
+The GTDB rs202 nodegraph was 94 GB in size, and the RAM required to run orpheum never exceed 97GB, which makes database distribution and orpheum execution available on high performance compute clusters and other remote computers.
+Alternatively, species level databases were ~5 Mb in size, reducing the RAM and CPU time needed to run orpheum.

+We demonstrated that orpheum is better able to predict open reading frames in genomes that have species-level representatives in the GTDB database.
+To asses whether this criteria is satisfied by a query genome without performing genome assembly, we recommend sourmash gather [@doi:10.1101/2022.01.11.475838].
+Sourmash gather will estimate the fraction of sequencing reads in a genome or metagenome that match to genomes in GTDB by comparing long nucleotide k-mers in the query against those in the database [@doi:10.1101/2022.01.11.475838].
+Alternatively, the tool SingleM could be used to perform this task (https://github.com/wwood/singlem).
+SingleM estimates the taxonomic composition of sequencing reads by identifying fragments of single copy marker genes in short reads and comparing them against a database of taxonomically labelled sequences.

+These strategies may also be useful to predetermine the set of species-level databases to use for ORF prediction.

+### K~aa~-mer pangenome construction

+One consideration is for k~aa~-mer sketch creation is the scaled value.
+The scaled parameter controls the fraction on k~aa~-mers included in each sketch.
+We have found that a scaled value of 100 works well for comparing proteomes (cite TESSA?).
+For a subset of pangenomes benchmarked in results section, "K-mer methods accurately predict open reading frames in short sequencing reads", we tested scaled = 1 and scaled = 100 (n = 8; s__Akkermansia muciniphila, s__Chlamydia trachomatis, s__Faecalibacterium prausnitzii_D s__Gemmiger formicilis, s__Geothrix sp903857495, s__Methanobrevibacter_A-sp900314695, s__Thermus scotoductus, s__UBA2262 sp903869265).
+We correlated the number of k~aa~-mers and genes per pangenome, the number of unique k~aa~-mers and genes per pangenome, and the similarity between genomes using k~aa~-mers or genes with sketches generated using a scaled of 1 or a scaled of 100.
+When then performed a second order correlation to determine if both scaled values produced the same results.
+All values were strongly significantly correlated with an R^2^ > 0.99 (p < 0.001), indicating that scaled 100 sketches captured the same patterns as scaled 1 sketches.
+While we have not experimented with the upper bound of the scaled value that will still produce accurate results, using a scaled of 100 substantially decreased compute times.